joecmartineau/senali-firebase-webapp/replit.md

 ## Overview

-NeuroParent is a specialized AI-powered support application designed for parents of neurodivergent children, including those with ADHD, autism, ADD, ODD, and other neurological differences.
-The application provides personalized parenting guidance through AI chat interactions and daily tips to help parents navigate the unique challenges of raising neurodivergent children.
+Senali is an AI-powered companion designed to act as both a therapist and a friend for parents.
+The application provides empathetic conversation, active listening, and supportive guidance through AI chat interactions and daily tips focused on emotional well-being and family relationships.
+Senali specializes in building meaningful connections by asking personalized questions about users' children, spouses, and family dynamics.

 ## User Preferences